-You may enroll your spouse (or registered domestic partner) and any other eligible dependents at the same time that you enroll for retiree health coverage under the Plan.
-Please refer to the following provisions of this SPD for further information relating to eligibility of dependents: "Eligibility for your Dependents"; "Full-time Student Verification"; "Domestic Partners"; "If You and Your Spouse (or Registered Domestic Partner) Both Work for US Airways."
+You may enroll your Spouse (or domestic partner) and any other eligible Dependents at the same time that you enroll for retiree health coverage under the Plan.
+Please refer to the following provisions of this SPD for further information relating to eligibility of Dependents: "Eligibility for your Dependents"; "Domestic Partners"; "If You and Your Spouse (or Domestic Partner) Both Work for US Airways."